khepin/KhepinDrupalTransliteratorBundle/readme.md

 The bundle provides a Transliterator class with two methods:
 - One to just transliterate the text: `Khepin\DrupalTransliteratorBundle\Transliterator::transliterate`
-- One to make it URL friendly afterwards: `Khepin\DrupalTransliteratorBundle\Transliterator::transliterateAndUrlize`
+- One that is compatible directly with the declaration in doctrine extensions `Khepin\DrupalTransliteratorBundle\Transliterator::sluggableTransliterate`

 The bundle also overrides the standard Doctrine Extensions Sluggable listener so that it uses this transliteration method rather than the standard one.
 In order to use